 - Sell items that are in good condition.
 Selling some items will help you recoup some of the moving costs, which will undoubtedly come in handy.

 - Donate or freecycle.
 For the items that you don’t think will sell, you can donate them to your local charity.
 Charities take items like clothing, toys, household items, and anything else in good condition.
 You can also post your items on sites like freecycle.org, for example.

 - Rent a dumpster.
 Sometimes a dumpster is the only way to get rid of more oversized items, anything that’s broken or has seen better days.

 - Pass sentimental things on to a loved one.
 Getting rid of things that hold sentimental value when you’re decluttering can be tricky.
-However, if it’s a family heirloom, then keep it in the family and pass it on to someone who will love it just as much as you.
+If it’s a family heirloom, keep it in the family and pass it on to someone who will love it just as much as you do.